When it's time — recognizing the signs that home is no longer safe

 Here's where it gets complicated, because the answer depends on your parent's financial situation and what they've actually planned for.

 This is where you might need professional help.
-A elder law attorney can explain your state's Medicaid rules and help you understand what your parent's resources actually are.
+An elder law attorney can explain your state's Medicaid rules and help you understand what your parent's resources actually are.
 An accountant who specializes in elder financial planning can help model out how long your parent's savings will last.
 Some facilities employ social workers who help families work through the financial piece.
 Their perspective is valuable because they see this every day.

 Managing the Financial Reality